AcadIMAT

 Studying in a Medical School in Italy has so many benefits such as travelling through this beautiful country, and experiencing the different culture and life that every city offers.
 Being a tourist in Italy can be a very expensive ordeal, but as a student with the numerous discounts offered to you, you can experience the country in a different way, and this guide is here to help you do it on a budget.

 As every “fuori sede” does (literally translated from “out of location”, referring to students that have to leave their hometowns to study) I know a lot about travelling through Italy.
 I changed universities and moved to different cities within Italy in the past two years, and having family and friends spread around the country has only increased my knowledge of the transport system in Italy.
+In particular, having spent many years in Rome, I can say I have finally mastered the city’s public transportation system.

 A public train pulled up next to a platform in Italy